跳到主要内容

 Create HMI enumeration

-• In the project tab, create one HMI enumeration by clicking on the plus.
+• In the Resources tab, create one HMI enumeration by clicking on New.

 Drop Commodo Element

 • Then, create your HMI enumeration to have an enumeration.
-The first blue button (Pen) allows to edit SVG definition and the second blue button allows you to load SVG images already created (Find more information here).
+The first button (Pen) allows to edit SVG definition and the second button (list icon) allows you to load SVG images already created (Find more information here).

 Drop Commodo Element